Gladstonian liberalism: Gladstonian era

 The (Anglican) Church of Ireland, serving a small minority of the Irish, was disestablished through the Irish Church Act 1869.
 Catholics no longer had to pay taxes to it.
-Other Liberal efforts focused on land reform, where the First Irish Land Act in 1870 entitled Irish tenants, if evicted, to compensation for any improvements which they had made to their land.
+Other Liberal efforts focused on land reform, where the Landlord and Tenant (Ireland) Act 1870 entitled Irish tenants, if evicted, to compensation for any improvements which they had made to their land.

 In the 1874 general election, Gladstone was defeated by the Conservatives under Benjamin Disraeli during a sharp economic recession.
 He formally resigned as Liberal leader and was succeeded by the Marquess of Hartington, but he soon changed his mind and returned to active politics.
 He strongly disagreed with Disraeli's pro-Ottoman foreign policy (see Great Eastern Crisis) and in 1880 conducted the first outdoor mass-election campaign in Britain, known as the Midlothian campaign.
 The Liberals won a large majority in the 1880 election.
 Hartington and Lord Granville, the Liberal leader in the Lords, both declined Queen Victoria's invitation to form a government and Gladstone resumed office.

 Gladstone's second government was dominated by Irish affairs.
 The Irish Parliamentary Party had become the main party in Ireland after the enactment of the secret ballot in 1872, and was now led by Charles Stewart Parnell.
-This was a time of great agrarian unrest in Ireland (the Land War), partly assuaged by the Second Irish Land Act of 1881 which entitled Irish tenants to "the Three Fs" - a fair rent fixed by tribunal, fixity of tenure and the right to freely sell on their tenancy.
+This was a time of great agrarian unrest in Ireland (the Land War), partly assuaged by the Land Law (Ireland) Act 1881 which entitled Irish tenants to "the Three Fs" – a fair rent fixed by tribunal, fixity of tenure and the right to freely sell on their tenancy.
 Parnell was briefly imprisoned, but was released in return for a promise (the so-called Kilmainham Treaty) to attempt to end the violence.
-The Third Reform Act (1884) extended household suffrage - introduced in urban seats by Disraeli in 1867 - to rural seats.
+The Representation of the People Act 1884 extended household suffrage – introduced in urban seats by Disraeli in 1867 – to rural seats.
 One of the effects was the enfranchisement of many Catholics, further increasing Parnell's power.
 In the 1885 general election, Parnell's party won the balance of power in the House of Commons and demanded Irish Home Rule as the price of support for a new Gladstone ministry.
 Gladstone personally supported Home Rule, but a strong Liberal Unionist faction led by the last of the Whigs, Hartington, opposed it, as did the radical Joseph Chamberlain.
 Irish nationalist reaction was mixed, Unionist opinion was hostile, and the bill was defeated in the House of Commons.
 The election addresses during the 1886 election revealed many English Gladstonian radicals to be against the bill also, reflecting fears at the constituency level that the interests of the working people were being sacrificed to finance Gladstone's proposals to buy out Anglo-Irish landlords.
 The result was a catastrophic split in the Liberal Party led by Hartington and Joseph Chamberlain, who formed the breakaway Liberal Unionist Party.
 The Liberals met heavy defeat in the 1886 general election at the hands of Lord Salisbury.